October 16, 2017 | Written by: Monica Wong

 Your customers’ relationships with pricing are complicated.
 Today’s buyers are fraught with anxiety over getting the lowest price, driving trends like the chaos of Black Friday, extreme couponing, hundreds of apps for comparison shopping, showrooming, and avoiding hitting the purchase button until they’ve searched for online coupon codes.
 At the same time, retailers need to find a way to stay competitively priced without cutting into revenue or margins, while intelligently responding quickly to competitor pricing and market forces.
-Having an effective pricing strategy isn’t optional: 67 percent of retailers in an IDC study said price is their customers’ first or second reason for purchasing.* How can you develop an intelligent retail pricing strategy that makes sure you’re not leaving money on the table, while minimizing markdowns and letting you out-price the competition?
+Having an effective pricing strategy isn’t optional: 87 percent of retailers in an IDC study said they compete against Amazon’s dynamic pricing.
+Sixty-eight percent confront dynamic pricing by Amazon AND key competitors.* How can you develop an intelligent retail pricing strategy that makes sure you’re not leaving money on the table, while minimizing markdowns and letting you out-price the competition?

 How do you find optimal pricing for hundreds, even thousands, of products?

 Consumers Are Trained Not to Pay Full Price